 Hard string padding (goldwork)

-Hard string is used as the base over which to stitch couched metal threads to form patterns.
+Hard string is used as the base over which metal threads are couched to form patterns.
 These patterns can take the form of chevrons, diamonds, stripes and so on, or can be more complex, in which case they are known as basketweave.
 When using gold, it is advised to soften the harsh white appearance of the string by dyeing it, generally using tea.
-Once it is dry, run it gently through some beeswax to help make it a little more malleable, If you are using silver, the string can be left undyed.
+Once it is dry, run it gently through some beeswax to help make it a little more malleable.
+If you are using silver, the string can be left undyed.

-When executing the couching, place your stitches at a distance of approximately 3mm apart.
+When working the couching, place your stitches at a distance of approximately 3mm apart.

 Identifying Hard string padding (goldwork)

 Generally not seen as a stitch in itself, it is used under metal thread as a padding and can be identified as a set of strings held together and onto fabric by a row of threads looped around the string and through the fabric.

 Various Authors, The Royal School of Needlework Book of Embroidery (2018) , p.225